XCVG/commoncore/README.md

 CommonCore supports Unity 2018.4 and Unity 2019.3.
 The plan is to continue to target the latest stable version of 2018.x at least until the next release.
 Unity 2017.x is no longer supported.

 CommonCore is targeted toward standalone platforms using Mono and the .NET 4.x scripting runtime.
-As of 2.0.0pre9 (18f00d1), it works with IL2CPP and has been tested on UWP, though this is still experimental.
+As of 2.0.0pre9 (18f00d1), it works with IL2CPP and has been tested on UWP, though this is still experimental and some features will not work.

 ## Extra Modules